-This article was last updated Sep 06, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Nov 06, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 With 244 million active accounts generating $3.86 billion in revenue as of the second quarter of 2018, online payments company PayPal wants to reward its most loyal customers by offering them the PayPal Extras Mastercard®.

 If you use PayPal regularly for transactions and use this card everywhere Mastercard is accepted, then you can take advantage of the points per $1 spent in popular categories.
 But read the fine print, because some categories have restrictions on how your points can be earned.
 And don’t get this card if travel and purchase perks are important to you, because it doesn’t come with any.